heymikehaynes/crashthearcade/content/subscirbe.md

 # Subscribe

-#### Stay updated with new posts and bookmarks through the feeds below or follow updates and nonsense on social media.
+#### Keep up with new posts and bookmarks through the feeds below or follow updates and nonsense on social media.
 Note that some sites *may* include NSFW content.

 ## Feeds